History of Women in Clinical Trials | Medidata’s Diversity in Clinical Trials Blog Series

 Many clinicians also voiced concerns about pregnant women being a ‘vulnerable’ group and these fears were only magnified by incidents such as the thalidomide tragedy, in which expectant mothers who were given the drug gave birth to babies with severe limb defects.
 This led to the Food and Drug Administration (FDA) issuing guidelines in 1977 which banned expecting mothers from participating in phase I/II clinical trials4.
 However, this ruling also applied to single women, those using contraception, or those whose husbands were vasectomized.
 Unfortunately, this cautious approach has had a deleterious impact, with a lack of research about a new drug or treatments’ effect on the female body leading to various safety concerns.

 In the late 1980s, the National Institutes of Health (NIH) began to put policies in place recommending the inclusion of women in scientific studies and in 1991 appointed their first female director who launched the Women’s Health Initiative, to study a range of conditions predominantly affecting postmenopausal women5.
-However, it wasn’t until 1993, when the FDA’s 1977 guidelines were reversed and the inclusion of women in clinical trials became part of Federal law, that the numbers of female participants steadily began to increase.
+However, it wasn’t until 1993, when the FDA’s 1977 guidelines were reversed and the inclusion of women in clinical trials became part of Federal law, that the numbers of female patients steadily began to increase.

 The Critical Importance of Analyzing Drug Response by Sex